seanpham99/portfolios-tracker/CONTRIBUTING.md

 ---

-Thank you for contributing to FinSight! 🚀
+Thank you for contributing to Portfolios Tracker! 🚀